-Even those who didn’t talk, came alive when hearing these melodies, reaching into their memory and recalling the words.
+Even those who didn’t talk, came alive when hearing these melodies.

 Listening to their voices, seeing their hands clap and feet tapping definitely put a smile on my face.
 One gentleman in a wheelchair was dancing with the activities assistant.